mpkocher/pbsmrtpipe/docs/getting_started.rst

 ===============

 The **pbsmrtpipe** command is designed to be more-or-less self-documenting.
-It is intended to be run in one of several modes, which is specified as a positional argument.
+It is normally run in one of several modes, which is specified as a positional argument.
 To get the full overview of functionality, run this::

   $ pbsmrtpipe --help